 What a load of bull.
 Er—what a load of bulls.
 There are just so many bulls rushing around this novel.

 Bulls and bull-fighting are the two most critical symbols in The Sun Also Rises.
 The bulls symbolize passion, physicality, energy, and freedom.
-As a combination of these factors, in their interactions with the bull-fighters, they also come to symbolize the act of sex.
+If that's not enough symbolic weight for these poor little boy-cows (not cowboys), in the bulls' interactions with the bull-fighters, they also come to symbolize the act of sex.
 Each bull-fight involves seduction, manipulation, maneuvering, and penetration by the bull-fighter of the bull.
 Yowza.